runai-professional-services/ltr-runbooks/docs/course_details/connection.md

 ### Logging into your instance

 You will need to connect to your instance using SSH.
-In order to authenticate you will need [this](./my-key.pem) private key:
+In order to authenticate you will need [this](./my-key.pem) private key.

-This key should be treated as a secret.
+It should be treated as a secret.
 It will be rotated at the end of the course.
 You should download it into a directory accessible from your terminal and connect using the connection string on the [student's page](./students.md)